-Typically, if mold is present in a home, it is there because there is a source of moisture (i.e., historical or current leak, inadequate ventilation, too much moisture in the air, etc.).
-Indoor mold growth can and should be prevented or controlled by controlling the moisture indoors.
-If there is mold growth in the home, you must clean up the mold and fix the water problem.
-If you clean up the mold, but do not fix the water problem, then the mold will most likely grow back.
+Typically, if mold is present in a home, there is a source of moisture (i.e. historical or current leak, inadequate ventilation, too much moisture in the air, etc.).
+Indoor mold growth can be prevented or controlled by addressing the moisture source.
+If mold is cleaned, but the water problem still exists, the mold will likely grow back.

-Additional Resources for Mold
+Steps for Cleaning Mold